Expansion of Macedonia under Philip II: Paionia and Illyria

 The following year (358 BC), Philip heard that the Paionian king, Agis, had died.
 Taking advantage of their political disarray and transition of power, Philip marched his army into Paionia, where he defeated the Paionians.
 He then compelled the tribe to swear allegiance to Macedon.

 Philip was now able to turn to the Illyrians, who were still occupying much of upper Macedon (whether agreed by treaty or not).
 Elimea and Eordaea had probably been the only principalities loyal to the Macedonian kingdom during the Illyrian invasion.
 On the other hand, Lynkestis was ruled by a competing dynasty related the Macedonian throne (and probably to Philip's mother, Eurydice) and other Upper Macedonia districts had links to foreign powers.
-Pelangonia was a traditional Athenian ally in Upper Macedonia whilst Lynkestis, Orestis and Tymphaea had links with the Molossian kingdom and Epirus.
+Pelagonia was a traditional Athenian ally in Upper Macedonia whilst Lynkestis, Orestis and Tymphaea had links with the Molossian kingdom and Epirus.
 All of them enjoyed under the Illyrian and Paionian threat an opportunity to defy the central power and many were now under Bardylis hegemony.

 Philip held an assembly of the army, gathered together a force of 10,000 men and 600 cavalry and marched into Illyria.
 Philip had also married Phila of Elimeia, ensuring an alliance with a principality of Upper Macedonia reputed by their cavalry.
 Bardylis, hearing of the preparations, sent ambassadors to Philip, proposing peace on the basis of the status quo.
 Philip rejected this, insisting that the Illyrians must withdraw completely from Macedonia, so Bardylis instead prepared for battle, raising 10,000 men and 500 cavalry, according to Diodorus.